 - Sports massage may help to ease muscle spasms.

-- If symptoms do not improve, there is pain on deep breaths or neural signs such as tingling or numbness, seek medical attention.
+- If symptoms do not improve, there is a pain on deep breaths or neural signs such as tingling or numbness, seek medical attention.